-- Your project budget.
-This must be on our project budget template, which you can download from the application form - Your Marketing Plan - At least two meaningful letters of support endorsing your project - Your CV - Proof that you have a bank account in your name.
+- Your project budget, which must be on our project budget template, which you can download from the application form - Your Marketing Plan - At least two meaningful letters of support endorsing your project, including one from your Creative Partner - Your provisional tour schedule (for touring projects only) - Your CV - Proof that you have a bank account in your name.
 Click HERE for more information on what's required.